bubkoo/html-to-image/README.md

 Defaults to `false`

+### includeQueryParams

+Set false to use all URL as cache key.
+If the value has falsy value, it will exclude query params from the provided URL.

+Defaults to `false`

 ### imagePlaceholder

 A data URL for a placeholder image that will be used when fetching an image fails.